 What does being a “black girl who paints” mean to Sasha-Loriene?

 Being a black girl who paints is a daily reminder that I give myself permission to be unapologetically me.
 I choose to control my own narrative, how I’m seen, and what story I tell.
-I intentionally live my truth without the burden of subscribing to someone else’s expectations at my own expense.
+I intentionally live my truth without the burden of subscribing other’s expectations at the expense of my own.

 MEET OUR AMBASSADORS